NDecision/Banzai/README.md

 Banzai is an easy .Net pipeline solution that contains composable nodes for constructing simple and complex pipelines.
 Yes, there is TPL Dataflow and it's really cool, but I was looking for something easy that solved the 80% case of simple asynchronous pipelines in my business applications.
+It's important to understand that Banzai it about async, not parallel.
+It's optimal for setting up business pipelines which have operations that benfit from async, such as external web service calls or Database/file I/O operations.
+Of course it can be used to organize code regardless of external I/O, but it's performance advantage is based on async.

 ##Basic Concept